Water supply and sanitation in Chile: Access

-One of the reasons for the high coverage rates in Chile is the early effort to extend and improve the infrastructure (see below).
+One of the reasons for the high coverage rates in Chile is the early effort to extend and improve infrastructure (see below).
 As a result, in 1990, 97% of the urban population was already connected to water, and 84% of the population to sanitation.

 Service quality

-Service quality is generally good in Chile.
-Since 1990 it has been controlled by SISS.
+Since 1990 Service quality has been controlled by SISS.
 The agency examines if the services comply with the Chilean norm NCH 409, which was modified for the last time in 2005 and includes standards concerning water quality, water pressure, and continuity between others.

 At the beginning of the 1990s, there were several problems regarding the chlorination systems of some water service providers.
 Consequently, in 1991 20% of the companies did not comply with the bacteriological norms.
 In 2006, this share had dropped to about 1%.
 In the same period, compliance with disinfection norms increased from 89% to more than 99%.

 Water supply is continuous (24/7), both in urban and concentrated rural areas where water pressure is adequate.

 The sector currently undergoes a complete wastewater treatment investment program to treat 100% of all collected municipal wastewater in 2012.
 This share has increased from 8% in 1989 to 82% in 2006.